Alexlloydwhite/aws-s3-spike-challenge/README.md

 # AWS S3 - Prime Academy Weekend Spike

-This challenge tasked me with finding a solution for handling image upload from the client.

 ## The Problem

 Uploading images is essential in basically every functional and user friendly application.